Digital Nomad Life in Morne Rouge, Grenada

 What do people appreciate most about the culture in Morne Rouge?

 "Expats in Morne Rouge often appreciate the warm and welcoming nature of the local people.
 They are known for their friendliness and hospitality, making newcomers feel at home.
 The laid-back lifestyle is also a big draw, with a slower pace of life that allows for relaxation and enjoyment of the beautiful surroundings.
 The local cuisine is another highlight, with a variety of fresh seafood and tropical fruits that are a delight to the palate.
 Expats also appreciate the rich cultural heritage, which is reflected in the music, dance, and festivals of Morne Rouge.
 The strong sense of community is also valued, where neighbors look out for each other and there's a strong sense of belonging.
-Lastly, the natural beauty of Morne Rouge, from its stunning beaches to its lush greenery, is something that expats continually marvel at and appreciate," said one person in Morne Rouge.
+Lastly, the natural beauty of Morne Rouge, from its stunning beaches to its lush greenery, is something that expats continually marvel at and appreciate," remarked one member in Morne Rouge.

 What do people find most challenging about the culture in Morne Rouge?